esquires/lvdb/python/README.rst

 Sample Workflow (python debugging)
 ----------------------------------

 1. cd into tests and open `temp.py`.
-Note that the vim pwd has to match the directory you are calling python from (i.e., ":pwd" in Vim must match "$ pwd" in the shell).
 Notice that the `lvdb.set_trace()` line is highlighted.
 If it is not, then something is probably turning your syntax off.
 Check your other plugins or vimrc.
 You can set syntax on by typing ":syntax on"

 2. In vim, type `\d` to start the debug monitor

-   (assuming you have set <localleader> to "\" as suggested in the settings/mappings section.
+   (assuming you have set <localleader> to "\" as suggested in the mappings/settings section.
 You can set it to whatever you want though)

 3. In the system shell (e.g., bash), type

-        python temp1.py     # or from ipython, %run temp1.py
+        python temp1.py

-   ipdb will start and break at the `lvdb.set_trace()` line (this is a does the same thing as ipdb but outputs some debugging information so vim knows what line/file ipdb is at).
-In addition, Vim will jump to the same location.
+   lvdb will start and break at the `lvdb.set_trace()` line (this does the same thing as ipdb but outputs some debugging information so vim knows what line/file ipdb is at).
+In addition, vim will jump to the same location.

-4. To set a breakpoint (the commands below are native to pdb), from the system shell type

-        b 11

-   This will set a breakpoint at line 11 of `temp.py`.
-Now type

-        s

-   to step 1 line forward in the code.
-You should see Vim now highlight line 11 as well.
-You can now type

-        c

-   and the code will run to the newly established breakpoint.
-Type

-        cl

-   to clear the breakpoint. and

-        s

-   to step again.
-You should see the breakpoint cleared in Vim.
-In addition to the above commands, all the niceties of IPython and ipdb are available from the shell, including object inspection, tab completion, etc.
+   You can now type "s" or "n" to step through the code as normal.
+Vim will update the active line or open a new tab if a new file is encountered in the code.

-5. In Vim, type `\d` to end the debug monitor.
-This will also remove the outputs lvdb outputs when the set_trace command is hit.
+4. In Vim, type `\d` to end the debug monitor.

 Sample Workflow (gdb debugging)
 -------------------------------

+1. Create a .gdbinit file with the following contents:

+        set logging file /tmp/lvdb.txt
+        set logging on

-1. on the command line, cd into `lvdb/tests` and compile by typing:
+2. on the command line, cd into `lvdb/tests` and compile by typing:

         $ gcc -g -o temp temp1.c temp2.c

-2. open `temp1.c` in vim and type "\d" to start the debug monitor
+3. open `temp1.c` in vim and type "\d" to start the debug monitor

    (assuming you have set <localleader> to "\" as suggested in the settings/mappings section.
 You can set it to whatever you want though)

-3. In the system shell (e.g., bash), type
+4. In the system shell (e.g., bash), type

-        $ vim_gdb temp
+        $ gdb -x .gdbinit -f temp

-   Note that `.gdbinit` contains `set logging on`.
-This file should always be in the directory you call vim_gdb from.
-This code will call `gdb temp` while also starting a monitor in the background.
-Notice that the cursor in vim has gone to line 11.
-In addition, because of the breakpoint, the line is highlighted red.
-Let's clear that breakpoint:

-        (gdb) cl 11

-    Notice that the red highlight is now gone.
-Let's continue stepping through the code another 2 lines:

-        (gdb) s
-        (gdb) s

-    Vim has opened `temp2.c` and put the cursor on the appropriate line.
-We can continue the code to the end:

-        (gdb) c
+5. :T You can now type "s" or "n" to step through the code as normal.
+Vim will update the active line or open a new tab if a new file is encountered in the code.

-4. In Vim, type `\d` to end the debug monitor
+6. In Vim, type `\d` to end the debug monitor

 Background
 ----------